People have been painting plaster as far back as 7500B.C.

 Once the craft is primed and sanded, it will be ready to decorate.

 There are many different ways to paint your plaster molds.
 You can apply the paint with a paintbrush, sponge, cotton swabs, or even toothpicks.

 How To Seal A Plaster Statue

-The last step is to seal your plaster objects after you have finished decorating them.
+The last step is to seal your plaster objects after decorating them.

-There are many materials you can use to seal your projects, including, Golden Polymer Varnish with UVLS (UltraViolet Light Stabilizers) This sealer is used as a sealant over acrylics.
-It is a waterborne acrylic polymer varnish that dries to a protecting and dust-resistant surface.
+You can use many materials to seal your projects, including Golden Polymer Varnish with UVLS (UltraViolet Light Stabilizers).
+This sealer is used as a sealant over acrylics.
+A waterborne acrylic polymer varnish that dries to a protective and dust-resistant surface.

-If you are placing the sculpture in your garden, you will want to use a waterproof sealant to protect it from the outdoor environment.
+If you place the sculpture in your garden, you will want to use a waterproof sealant to protect it from the outdoor environment.

 Can You Use Spray Paint For Plaster Sculptures